MicrosoftDocs/mixed-reality/mixed-reality-docs/hololens-rs4-preview.md

   </tr>
 </table>

-## Known issues in this preview
+## Update history

+### Update 1 - Build 17133.1004

+*Released April 2, 2018*

+This build is delivered over the air (OTA) through Windows Update after you've manually installed the HoloLens RS4 Preview using the instructions at the top of this page.

+**General changes, improvements, and fixes**

+Fixes for speech reliability and overall reliability of the product.

+**Known issues**

+Users may experience reliability issues with using voice to place Skype calls or launch apps for the first time.

+### Preview setup package FFU - Build 17123.1004

+*Released March 26, 2018*

+This is the build used for manually installing the HoloLens RS4 Preview (included in the [preview setup package](#downloading-the-hololens-rs4-preview-package) at the top of this page).

+**General changes, improvements, and fixes**

+See the list of [new features in this preview](#new-features-in-this-preview) above.

+**Known issues**

-* Some users have reported an issue with Windows Insider Program settings on this build.
+Some users have reported an issue with Windows Insider Program settings on this build.
 If you encounter problems, please file a bug in Feedback Hub, and re-flash your device.

 ## Note for developers